-Inspiration Point in Santa Barbara
+Inspiration Point Santa Barbara (East approach)

 - Location: Los Padres National Forest north of Santa Barbara.
 From highway 101, take the Mission St. exit and go east for a mile to the road’s end at Laguna Street.
 Head left, and take a right on Los Olivos (in front of the mission).
 Bear left on Mission Canyon, and in 0.8 miles, go right on Foothill Blvd.
 Then take a quick left onto the continuation of Mission Canyon, and take a left on Tunnel Road.
 Follow Tunnel a mile to its end and park on the street.